JuliaTrznadel/BERT-for-paraphrase-detection/README.md

 Threshold tuning: Threshold tuning is worth doing, but the F1 curve is quite flat in the 0.35–0.65 range, suggesting the model is well calibrated.
 At 0.45 only improves F1 by ~0.001 over 0.50.

+# Note

+AI tools were used as a coding support for this project